rbishop/plug_basic_auth/README.md

 ## License

-Plug.BasicAuth uses the same license as Plug and the Elixir programming language.
+PlugBasicAuth uses the same license as Plug and the Elixir programming language.
 See the [license file](https://raw.githubusercontent.com/rbishop/plug_basic_auth/master/LICENSE) for more information.